 I’m pretty flexible with my diet when I travel, but there are some things I always avoid.
 Sometimes this can be tricky, especially with a language barrier.
 Fortunately, I didn’t have any problems in Bali.
 The island has a predominantly Hindu population, so beef was not as ubiquitous as it is in the States (like, don’t come to Bali and expect to order a 12oz porterhouse).
 With Indonesia overall being a majority Muslim country, dishes containing pork were clearly labeled.
 (It sucks to order a plate of veggies and find a giant ham hock floating in it — that’s just me, though.)

 Breakfast for me was usually something like pineapple fried rice or glass noodles with vegetables.
 Our Interhash registration fees covered lunches while out on trail, plus dinners each night.
 Saturday’s lunch was a plate of steamed corn, some kind of potato, and sticky rice balls with sweet chili sauce (everyone else had fried chicken).
 Dinners included a variety of traditional Indonesian dishes that rotated every night.
 It was meat-heavy overall, but easy for me to fill up on tofu, vegetables, rice, and fruit.
 Speaking of fruit; one of the more amusing pieces of advice I read before the trip was “Don’t make yourself sick bingeing on exotic tropical fruit”… Yes, I ate so many “exotic” fruits like… bananas and mangoes.
-Unless you’re one of those people who thinks ketchup is a vegetable, there is no reason I can see to worry about getting sick from fruit.
+Unless you’re one of those people who thinks ketchup is a vegetable, there is no reason I can see to worry about getting sick from fruit as long as you peel it first.

 However, drinking the tap water sounds like playing gastrointestinal roulette, so I avoided it.
 The hash organizers were constantly handing out child-sized, individually sealed cups of water — but that seemed really inefficient, not to mention wasteful (so much plastic!) when the Bintang beer was free flowing.
+We sometimes recycled the water cups into beer cups.
 Since the temperatures were sweltering, it felt like I was always chugging beer, which really could have ended poorly if it had a higher alcohol content.
 One drink I actually refused was a liquor called arak, after reading about some tourists going blind because they got into a batch that was cut with methanol.
-From what I was told about its production, arak sounds like something Steve Earle should write a song about.
-You can smell the arak burning down Jl.
-Copperhead…
+From what I was told about its production, arak sounds like something you’d find brewing somewhere in rural Appalachia.

 I wish I’d had more time to spend in Bali, but we got to see quite a bit for the short while we were there.
 Denpasar was kind of exhausting, but I thought the beaches at Sanur and the countryside around Sangeh were beautiful.
 I think due to the high concentration of English-speaking expats, I was led to believe that the locals speak more English than they actually do.
 Outside of the tourist areas, most people we encountered only knew enough English to sell something — with the exception of one Balinese girl who just talked my ear off and wanted to know my entire life story.
 It’s pretty easy to see why the island has such a draw for westerners; everything is cheap, the terrain is lovely, and the people are super friendly.